What You Need To Know

 - Footwear: You will be asked to walk barefoot across the sand before boarding to ensure that a sneaky wave won’t take your shoes off or they don’t inhibit your progress as you step onto Kai Kanani II.
 Once onboard, feel free to wear your footwear.

 - Towels: We ask that you bring your own towels to our snorkel tours.
-We provide towels on the Adventure Sunset Sail.
-Those towels stay with us so it’s good to keep a towel in your car or an extra in your bag for when you disembark.
+It’s also good to keep a towel in your car or an extra in your bag for when you disembark.

 The Beach Load Experts

 Beach loading has its challenges: it takes experienced captains and crew to ensure the tour is fun and safe.
 Kai Kanani has been at it for more than 30 years and has the most experienced beach-loading crew on the island, with each one specially trained to deal with the specific conditions that occur at pristine Maluaka Beach.

 - The crew will have you form two lines for our two boarding steps.